-There is not a whole lot to do in Cataviña, the desert and the giant rocks are what makes Cataviña unique.
-There are some minor cave paintings a half mile north of Cataviña.
-That and maybe an early morning desert walk are about it, unless you happen to have a dirt bike or ATV.
+There is not a whole lot to do in Cataviña, the desert and the giant rocks are what make Cataviña unique.
+There are some minor cave paintings a half-mile north of Cataviña.
+That and maybe an early morning desert walk are about it unless you happen to have a dirt bike or ATV.
 This is a great area for riding (with care and a portable GPS) with many trails into the surrounding desert.
-For those staying overnight here who like to gaze at the stars, will be hard pressed to find a better place until you get much further south.
+Those staying overnight here who like to gaze at the stars will be hard-pressed to find a better place until you get much further south.

 The real Pemex station here has been closed for years, although they added a gas pump with a Pemex sign at the hotel, across the street.
 I can’t remember the last time they sold any gas from that pump.

-The best accommodations are definitely at the Hotel Misión (used to be the La Pinta Desert Inn).
-This hotel has 56 rooms, a pool and a fair to good restaurant.
-They sell cold soft drinks and snacks, offer (satellite) long distance calls (it’s expensive) and normally they accept credit cards.
-You can inquire at the hotel about a tour to the cave paintings.
+The best accommodations are definitely at the Hotel Misión (which used to be the La Pinta Desert Inn).
+This hotel has 56 rooms, a pool, and a fair-to-good restaurant.
+They sell cold soft drinks and snacks, offer (satellite) long-distance calls (it’s expensive) and normally they accept credit cards.
+You can inquire at the hotel about a tour of the cave paintings.
 There are a couple of other small motels nearby (of questionable quality).
 On a recent trip, I had to try one of the “other” motels (the Desert Inn was full) and I ended up getting my money back and driving on because there were so many mosquitoes in the room and they had no bug spray in the office.

 A lot of drivers seem to end up spending the night here after a really long drive in either direction.
 Because the Hotel Misión can easily become full around dusk (remember driving rule #1), this is one of those remote locations that I do recommend you make reservations for.
 Driving north or south from Cataviña, after dark, is definitely not on the highly recommended list of things to do in Baja.